lavague-ai/LaVague/docs/docs/examples/hf-papers-retrieval.md

 We will create the agent and serve it through a [Gradio](https://huggingface.co/papers) interface.

-You can see in the demo below how our agent is able to outperform both Gemini and ChatGPT to answer the query `"What is the most trendy recent paper on LLava on Hugging Face papers?
+You can see in the demo below how our agent is able to outperform both Gemini and ChatGPT to answer the query `"What is the most trendy recent paper on text-to-video on Hugging Face papers?
 Provide the date and a summary of the paper"`.

 <figure class="video_container">
   <video controls="true" allowfullscreen="true">